AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 4) Query via GraphQL:

    query { legoBaseline(year: 2026) { year scope pib depensesTotal recettesTotal pieces { id type amountEur } } }

+Consistency & Validation

+- We target piece sums to match S13 totals within a small tolerance; the summary tool reports both values.
+- Mapping weights are expected to sum to 1 per (COFOG major × NA_ITEM) bucket across pieces that reference it.
+- Revenue splits are sourced from `data/revenue_splits.json` and can be audited alongside the baseline snapshot.

 Versioning